Digital-Cultures/crossing-borders/README.md

 '3/4'. = XX50 - XX74
 ‘4/4'. = XX75 - XX99

+The easiest way to import the excel into a mysql database is to import into google sheets and then export as a tsv file.
+Rename this file as a csv one then you can use mysql Workbench importer.

 ## Dev

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.